Randomness Extraction in AC0 and with Small Locality: Introduction

 $\Ext$ is strong if in addition $|(\Ext(X,U_d), U_d) - (U_m,U_d) | \le \epsilon$, where $U_m$ and $U_d$ are independent uniform strings on $m$ and $d$ bits respectively, and $| \cdot |$ stands for the statistical distance. \end{definition}

 Since their introduction, seeded randomness extractors have become fundamental objects in pseudorandomness, and have found numerous applications in derandomization, complexity theory, cryptography and many other areas in theoretical computer science.
 In addition, through a long line of research, we now have explicit constructions of seeded randomness extractors with almost optimal parameters (e.g., \cite{GuruswamiUV09}).

-While in general ``explicit constructions" means constructions that can be computed in polynomial time of the input size, some of the known constructions are actually more explicit than that.
+However, the complexity of randomness extractors is still much less studied and understood.
+For example, while in general explicit constructions of randomness extractors can be computed in polynomial time of the input size, some of the known constructions are actually more explicit than that.
 These include for example extractors based on universal hashing \cite{CarterW79}, and Trevisan's extractor \cite{Trevisan01}, which can be computed by highly uniform constant-depth circuits of polynomial size with parity gates.
-Motivated by this, Goldreich et al. \cite{goldreich2015randomness} studied the problem of constructing randomness extractors in $\AC^0$ (i.e., constant depth circuits of polynomial size with unbounded fan-in gates).
-They considered both the question of constructing seeded randomness extractors in $\AC^0$ and the question of constructing seedless (deterministic) extractors for bit-fixing sources.
-From the complexity aspect, this also helps us better understand the computational power of the class $\AC^0$.
-We continue with their study in this paper.
+Thus a main question one can ask is: can we do better and construct good randomness extractors with very low complexity?